MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-overview.md

 You can use the same developer workflow for any Azure Developer CLI enabled templates.

-The quickest way to get start is to explore the list of [Azure Developer enabled templates](azure-dev-cli-templates.md) and follow the README in the repository.
+The quickest way to get started is to explore the list of [Azure Developer enabled templates](azure-dev-cli-templates.md) and follow the README in the repository.

 !["Azure Devloper CLI Developer Workflow"](media/azure-dev-cli-overview/azd-dev-workflow.png)